How to Start your Freelancing Business and Make money online

 Now, considering you already have the data on your target audience based on your research in step four above, you want to use this data to create a solution that will be custom fit for this audience.

-PS: keep in mind that whatever result you have from your market research will definitely affect the outcome of your solution.
+PS: keep in mind that whatever result you have from your market research will definitely affect the outcome of your proposed solution.

 So, this step is where you go about creating your freelancing business brand.